ACLS Certification - Official Site | Powered by CPR.com

 Respiratory acidosis can eventually lead to increased intracranial pressure.

-Changes in these elements occur for different reasons.
-For example, an increase in CSF is observed in meningitis, an increase in blood or cerebral blood flow is seen during trauma, and an increase in brain tissue is associated with trauma that causes tissue swelling and edema.
+Changes in these elements occur for different clinical reasons.
+For example, an increase in CSF is observed in hydrocephalus or infectious processes like meningitis.
+An increase in blood volume can result from hemorrhagic strokes, traumatic epidural/subdural hematomas, or profound vasodilation.
+Finally, an increase in brain tissue volume is strongly associated with ischemic stroke, brain tumors, or traumatic brain injuries that cause widespread cellular swelling and edema.

 A Case to Illustrate Increased ICP

-Because CO2 is a potent vasodilator and readily crosses the blood-brain barrier, the patient may experience neurological changes.
-When CO2 enters the brain, it causes cerebral vasodilation, which increases cerebral blood flow.
-The increase in blood flow and amount of blood in the brain leads to increased intracranial pressure.
+Because CO2 is a potent vasodilator and readily crosses the blood-brain barrier, the patient may experience rapid neurological changes.
+When CO2 enters the brain, it causes significant cerebral vasodilation, which increases cerebral blood flow.
+This sudden increase in blood volume within the fixed cranial vault disrupts the delicate balance, directly leading to increased intracranial pressure.

 Respiratory acidosis can eventually lead to increased intracranial pressure.